c-blake/bu/doc/tim.md

 The plot artificially staggers the `n` ordinate on the x-axis to make error bars visible (in a points not overlaying sense, but data is at discrete, round `n`).

-What we ideally want is an estimator that converges to at least a symmetric and hopefully near Gaussian-around-its mode (which should match 60,000 = approximate infinite run limit).
+What we ideally want is an estimator that converges to a distribution roughly symmetric and near Gaussian-around-its mode (which should match 60,000 = approximate infinite run limit).
 Though `tim` seems far less off track than more common practices, it does not quite realize the dream (yet).

 First, the estimator seems to be converge (what stats folk call "consistent"), but from above  as `n` grows, not symmetrically.
 I.e., the error on t0hat is